uswds/uswds-site/pages/getting-started/designers.md

 {% include download-buttons-design.html %}

 ### Retired design files
-The following design files are no longer being maintained by the U.S. Web Design Standards team as of version 1.0.0 — the most recent versions remain available for download at the links below.
+The following design files are no longer being maintained by the U.S. Web Design Standards team as of version 1.0.0.
+The most recent versions remain available for download at the links below.
 While the Standards team is no longer maintaining these files, we'd love to hear from any teams that are using these files and adding new components when new versions of the Standards are released.
 [Send us an email](mailto:@uswebdesignstandards@gsa.gov).

 {% include download-buttons-design-retired.html %}